R1nZox-dev/rk-robnpc/README.md

 * possible gunfight with certin peds (configurable)
 * couldown Between robbery
 * random items and the amount of total items given configurable
+* must be armed else the citizen (npc) won't be scared
 ```lua
 Config = {}